vue-pdf-viewer/vue-pdf-viewer/README.md

 - ⚡ **High-Performance Rendering** to load large PDF documents quickly and handle complex elements like vector graphics with ease.
 - 🔧 **Programmatic Control with Instance APIs**, allowing you to interact with the viewer programmatically.
 - 🖋️ **Form Support for XFA and AcroForms** to seamlessly display interactive PDF forms.
+- 🖊️ **Annotation Tools** for text highlighting, free text annotations, and customizable styles, with options to save updates into new PDFs.
 - 🌍 **Localization Support** to translate tooltips and text into your preferred language for an inclusive experience.
 - 📂 **Document Management Tools**, including features like downloading and printing.
 - 👁️ **Accessibility Support** to built-in support for ARIA attributes and localized tooltips, catering to diverse user bases.